 Pastor Ralph Yankee Arnold said it well...

 “There is power in this Gospel message.
 Most people just don't know how to present it...
-The clarity of the Gospel is what makes it easy for them to believe.” —Pastor Yankee Arnold, “WHY GRACE CAN SAVE THE WORST MAN!”Salvation is not a sinner promising to turn from sin, sorrow for sin, nor giving their life and heart to Jesus so that He will save them.
+The clarity of the Gospel is what makes it easy for them to believe.” —Pastor Yankee Arnold, “WHY GRACE CAN SAVE THE WORST MAN!”Salvation is not a sinner promising to turn from sin, sorrow for sin; nor sinners giving their life and heart to Jesus so that He will save them.
 This is the deadly heresy of LORDSHIP SALVATION.
 Salvation has nothing to do with our promises or gifts to Christ.
 Salvation is not doing your best, it is having Christ's best put to your account through receiving Him by faith.
 Salvation is simply a needy sinner accepting Jesus’ sacrifice on the cross as satisfactory full payment for the forgiveness of our sins.
 We simply trust in Jesus alone to save us (Acts 16:30-31; Romans 4:1-7; 1st Corinthians 15:1-6, Ephesians 2:8-9; Titus 3:5).

-Charlie boldly told the world about his faith in Jesus as his Lord and Savior.
+Charlie boldly told the world about his faith in Jesus as his “Lord and Savior.”
 But that's the problem, you don't have to receive Jesus as your “Lord” to be saved, you simply take Him as your Savior.
 Although many religious people will want to debate this issue, Matthew 7:21-23 speaks for itself.
 These unsaved heathens were religious people.
-They did many “wonderful works” in Jesus' name.
+They did “many wonderful works” in Jesus' name.
 They prophesied (preached) in Jesus' name.
 They said they'd even cast out devils in Jesus' name.
 Yet, Christ denied knowing them as His redeemed sheep.
 They made the fatal error of serving Christ to work their way to Heaven, instead of resting solely in Jesus' sacrifice on the cross to pay for their sins.
 Satan's greatest weapon is con people to live the Christian life without ever being born again.

-Since Charlie continually spoke about giving his life to Christ as a boy, and trusting in Him as his Lord and Savior, it can be concluded that at best Charlie was vague.
+Since Charlie continually spoke about giving his life to Christ in fifth grade, and trusting in Him as his “Lord and Savior,” it can be concluded that at best Charlie was vague.
 Granted, he wasn't a theologian or a religious minister, I understand.
 And please understand that I did not write this blog to cast a negative reflection about Mr. Kirk, not at all.
 I am writing this blog to emphasize the need for clarity in the Gospel message.

 “I mean, I'm nothing without Jesus.
 I'm a sinner.
 I fall incredibly short of the glory of God.
 We all do.
 I gave my life to the Lord in fifth grade, and it's the most important decision I've ever made, and everything I do incorporates Jesus Christ.” [emphasis added] —Charlie Kirk, 2024, during an interview with Russell Brand